MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-kubernetes-service.md

 [!INCLUDE [identify-all-outside-processes-and-daemons-running-on-the-production-servers](includes/identify-all-outside-processes-and-daemons-running-on-the-production-servers.md)]

-### Upgrade to the lastest Spring Boot version
+### Upgrade to the latest version of Spring Boot

-If you are using a 1.x version of Spring Boot it is highly recommended to upgrade to the latest version before migrating to Azure Kubernetes Service.
-See [Spring Boot 2.0 migration guide](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.0-Migration-Guide)
+If you are using a 1.x version of Spring Boot, it is highly recommended to upgrade to the latest version before migrating to AKS.
+For more information, see [Spring Boot 2.0 migration guide](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.0-Migration-Guide).

 ### Review your database properties

-If your application uses a database review the dataabase properties in your `application.properties` to make sure your Spring Boot application will still be able to access the database once you migrate to AKS.
+If your application uses a database, review the database properties in your *application.properties* file to make sure your Spring Boot application will still be able to access the database once you migrate to AKS.
 If your database is on-premise you will either need to migrate it to the cloud, or establish connectivity to your on-premise database.

 ## Inventory external resources